jrparente/jrparente/README.md

 # Hi there!
 I'm Joana and I'm a web developer 👋

-I made a transition from business management and sales to web development in 2022 and haven't looked back since.
+I have been making a transition from business management and sales to web development since the end of 2022.
 My current skill set includes HTML, CSS, JavaScript and React.

  I'm excited to share my projects on GitHub and continue growing as a developer.